Central and West Asia

 |08B1 - Asian Development Bank||GEL1,330,107,512||USD437,430,000||

-(i) April, Guarantee under Trade Finance Program (Additional Financing) - USD18.4 million (with an additional USD71.69 million co-financed) as a guarantee under Trade Finance Program (Additional Financing); (ii) USD2.81 million (with USD0.19 million co-financed); (iii) TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (iv) May 28, USD100 million loan funded by the COVID-19 pandemic response option (CPRO) under ADB’s Countercyclical Support Facility; (v) June 3, Developing a Disaster Risk Transfer Facility in the Central Asia Regional Economic Cooperation Region (Additional Financing) - USD0.07million; (vi) June 25, Preparing the Second Domestic Resource Mobilization Program (Additional Financing) - USD0.1 million; (vii) June 30, Quality Jobs and the Future of Work - USD0.1 million; (viii) July 13, Addressing Health Threats in the Central, West, and East Asia Region - USD0.13 million; (ix) July 24, Due Diligence and Capacity Development of Trade Finance Program Banks - USD0.06 million; (x) 6 October 2020, Capacity Development for the Supply Chain Finance Program - USD0.02 million; (xi) 29 October 2020, Fiscal Resilience and Social Protection Support Program - USD201.74 million; (xii) 5 November 2020, Creating Investable Cities in Post-COVID-19 Asia-Pacific: Enhancing Competitiveness and Resilience through Quality Infrastructure - USD0.11 million [update]; (xiii) 18 November 2020, Supporting Startup Ecosystem in the Central Asia Regional Economic Cooperation Region to Mitigate Impact of COVID-19 and Support Economic Revival - USD 0.05 million; (xiv) 26 November 2020, Addressing Health Threats in the Central, West, and East Asia Region (Additional Financing) - USD0.03 million [update]; (xv) 3 December 2020, COVID-19 Emergency Response - USD2.5 million [update]; (xvi) 10 December 2020, Preparing the Second Domestic Resource Mobilization Program - USD0.2 million. [update]
+(i) April, Guarantee under Trade Finance Program (Additional Financing) - USD18.4 million (with an additional USD71.69 million co-financed); (ii) April, Loan under Trade Finance Program (Additional Financing) - USD2.81 million (with an additional USD0.19 million co-financed); (iii) TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases - USD0.50 million; (iv) 28 May 2020, COVID-19 Pandemic Response Option (CPRO) under ADB’s Countercyclical Support Facility - USD102.24 million; (v) 3 June 2020, Developing a Disaster Risk Transfer Facility in the Central Asia Regional Economic Cooperation Region (Additional Financing) - USD0.07million; (vi) 25 June 2020, Preparing the Second Domestic Resource Mobilization Program (Additional Financing) - USD0.1 million; (vii) 30 June 2020, Quality Jobs and the Future of Work - USD0.1 million; (viii) 13 July 2020, Addressing Health Threats in the Central, West, and East Asia Region - USD0.13 million; (ix) 24 July 2020, Due Diligence and Capacity Development of Trade Finance Program Banks - USD0.06 million; (x) 6 October 2020, Capacity Development for the Supply Chain Finance Program - USD0.02 million; (xi) 29 October 2020, Fiscal Resilience and Social Protection Support Program - USD201.74 million; (xii) 5 November 2020, Creating Investable Cities in Post-COVID-19 Asia-Pacific: Enhancing Competitiveness and Resilience through Quality Infrastructure - USD0.11 million [update]; (xiii) 18 November 2020, Supporting Startup Ecosystem in the Central Asia Regional Economic Cooperation Region to Mitigate Impact of COVID-19 and Support Economic Revival - USD 0.05 million; (xiv) 26 November 2020, Addressing Health Threats in the Central, West, and East Asia Region (Additional Financing) - USD0.03 million [update]; (xv) 3 December 2020, COVID-19 Emergency Response - USD2.5 million [update]; (xvi) 10 December 2020, Preparing the Second Domestic Resource Mobilization Program - USD0.2 million. [update]

 |08B2 - Other||GEL2,374,747,313||USD780,978,761||